thanosz/cp4i-ace-mq-reference/README.md

 You can play arround by changing the mq-policy's parameters to use the different queues.

-It is expected that `openssl`, `oc` and `runmqakm` utility from MQ's developers package is availbale on the system
+It is expected that `openssl`, `oc` and `runmqakm` utility from MQ's developers package is available on the system.

+The current working directory is important.
+Please use the commands as is.
+Your root folder is the repository folder

 # Steps
 #### 1. Create a new project, or switch to the project